 In the 1920s, the Parthenon was rebuilt as a full-scale replica of the ancient Parthenon with one large exception.
 The colossal statue of Athena from ancient times was not in this replica.
 In 1982, the city commissioned Alan LeQuire to build a full-scale replica of Athena Parthenos.
 Soon after, a group of concerned citizens formed the Athena Fund.
 Starting with funds accumulated over the years from the nickels and dimes of school children and tourists, the Athena Fund grew rapidly through private and commercial donations.

 - In 1982 seven sculptors submitted proposals to recreate the Athena statue in Nashville.
 Alan LeQuire won the commission because of his skill and commitment to accuracy.
-LeQuire attended Vanderbilt University and received his MFA from University of North Carolina, Greensboro in 1981.
+LeQuire attended Vanderbilt University and received his Master of Fine Arts degree from the University of North Carolina, Greensboro in 1981.

 - LeQuire, a Nashville native, began his journey by researching the Athena statue of antiquity.
 What we know about the Athena statue from the ancient Parthenon is somewhat limited.
-The gold and ivory statue was lost by the 400 A.D., so historical documentation is brief, but does exist.
+The gold and ivory statue was lost by 400 A.D.
+Historical documentation is brief but does exist.
 LeQuire also depended on modern classical scholars for the most recent archaeological information.

 The Original Sculptor

 The Athena statue was constructed from 1982 to 1990.
 It stood in Nashville’s Parthenon as a plain, white statue for 12 years.
-In 2002 the Parthenon gilded Athena with Alan LeQuire and master gilder Lou Reed in charge of the project.
-The gilding project took less than 4 months and makes Athena appear that much closer to the ancient Athena Parthenos.
-In addition to gilding, the project included painted details on her face, wardrobe and shield.
+In 2002, the Parthenon gilded Athena with Alan LeQuire and master gilder Lou Reed in charge of the project.
+The gilding project took less than four months and makes Athena appear that much closer to the ancient Athena Parthenos.
+In addition to gilding, the project included painted details on her face, wardrobe, and shield.